PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 ### Optional parameters:

 `-tsv:path`
-* Path to tsv file to be written
+* Path to tab-separated-value file to be written
   * Can be a filename, a directory path, or a file path
 * If not specified, will be output to the same location as the mzid.
 * If mzid path is a directory, this will be treated as a directory path